BFA in Painting

 Refer to the program page for full details.

 Liberal Arts Requirements

-The School of Visual Arts BFA degrees in painting, graphic design, art education, and sculpture require a minimum of 28 credits of liberal arts elective courses.
+The School of Visual Arts BFA degrees in painting, printmaking, graphic design, art education, and sculpture require a minimum of 28 credits of liberal arts elective courses.
 All majors require WR 100 and varying credits of Art History and Contemporary Issues.
 The following distribution guidelines are in effect for liberal arts electives starting with the Class of 2012.

 The liberal arts electives must include a variety of courses that fulfill one of the following three tracks:

 - Sciences/Social Sciences/History, 8 credits

 - Additional liberal arts electives, 12 credits (except 8 credits for art education).
 Students who test out of WR 100 by taking the Boston University Writing Assessment (BUWA) must take an additional four credits of liberal arts electives from category C.

 - A minor through an approved CAS-designated program of study.